wAaron/atlas-examples/TravisCI/README.md

 Final Step: See the latest code
 --------------------------------
-That's it !
-You have finally linked Travis CI to ATLAS for continous delivery depending on your build configuration settings.
-You can see the latest version of your application code by navigating to the application in [development tab](https://atlas.hashicorp.com/development).
+That's it!
+You have linked Travis CI to Atlas for continous delivery.
+You can see the latest version of your application by navigating to the application in [development tab](https://atlas.hashicorp.com/development).